yugabe/QueryMutator/README.md

 ### Queryable and Enumerable extensions for automapping objects and mapping multiple expressions into one.

+What's new in 1.3.1?
+* Finally, QueryMutator is out of beta!
+Most scenarios should work as expected as long as you use the mapping behavior as intended.
+Even though QueryMutator is out of beta, be sure to thoroughly test your application.
+If you find a bug or would like a feature, don't hesitate to open an issue here on GitHub, or review the code and submit a pull request.
+Be sure to check it out and keep an eye out for QueryMutator v2!
+* Fixed bugs occuring in certain versions of .NET Standard and EF Core where AsQueryable was not implemented.

 What's new in 1.3.0-beta?
 -------------------------
 * There is now an option to choose how collections will be mapped based on a certain phenomena (a Linq-to-Entities